jashburn8020/long-reads/fx_markets.md

 ### 5.1 The Spot Market

-Let's delve into Chapter 5 and explore "The Foreign Exchange Spot Market," starting with the fundamental concept of "The Spot Market."
 The spot market is the most immediate and widely utilized segment of the foreign exchange market.
 It involves the buying or selling of currencies for **immediate delivery**, which, in practice, typically means within two business days.
 When you hear about the daily exchange rates quoted in the news or see currency converters online, these are usually referring to the rates prevailing in the spot market.
 It's the baseline from which other FX instruments, like forwards and swaps, are often derived.

 Imagine you're a UK-based importer who needs to pay a US supplier for goods received.
 You would likely go to the spot market to exchange your British Pounds for US Dollars.
 The exchange rate you receive at that moment is the spot rate.
 This transaction represents a direct and immediate (within the standard settlement period) exchange of one currency for another.
 The spot market is characterized by its high liquidity, particularly for major currency pairs, as it involves the most active trading and the largest number of participants, from banks and corporations to individual traders.